warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 #### Backing up design documents

 If you backup design documents, the backup operation creates indexes on the backup destination.
 This practice slows down the backup process and uses unnecessary amounts of disk space.
-If you don't require indexes on your backup system, use a filter function with your replications that will filter out design documents.
-You can use this filter function to filter out other documents that are not required.
+If you don't require indexes on your backup system, use a filter function with your replications to filter out design documents.
+You can also use this filter function to filter out other documents that are not required.

 #### Backing up multiple databases